 Rocket Languages has a number of different account types that may appeal to you depending on your budget.
-Though it’s on the pricier end of the courses on this list, Rocket Languages is known for its incredibly vast amount of downloadable content.
-It’s also very well-structured, which is great for those of us who have no clue how or where to begin!
+Rocket Languages is known for its incredibly vast amount of downloadable content, and it’s also very well-structured, which is great for those of us who have no clue how or where to begin!

 You’ll be able to take courses for the following languages:

 You may still have Rosetta Stone stuck in your mind as that yellow box in the airport, but it has come a long way in recent years to integrate online language learning.
 Rosetta Stone includes online classes, games and mobile apps, hopping on board with a lot of recent language-learning trends.
-Recommended for long-term learners rather than quick phrase-building.
+This resource is recommended for long-term learners rather than quick phrase-building.
 It’s available for many languages, including:

 Do you need a teacher to help you through your lessons?
 Verbalplanet.net has a large staff of native tutors to help you through the trials of learning a language online, and their useful analytic tools help you track your progress.